Yield Optimizer Stack Adapt

 Amarillo

 For hundreds of years, Amarillo has been a key transportation hub due to its location in the middle of the Texas Panhandle.
-In 1786, a highway linking Santa Fe, NM, and San Antonio passed through the area, and in the 1880’s Amarillo became a key railroad stop that linked Dallas and Fort Worth with cities as far away as Denver, Colorado and Cheyenne, Wyoming.
-The 1920’s saw Amarillo become an important stop on the famous U.S. Route 66 and the city was even mentioned in the song “(Get Your Kicks on) Route 66.”
+In 1786, a highway linking Santa Fe, NM, and San Antonio passed through the area, and in the 1880s Amarillo became a key railroad stop that linked Dallas and Fort Worth with cities as far away as Denver, Colorado, and Cheyenne, Wyoming.
+The 1920s saw Amarillo become an important stop on the famous U.S. Route 66, and the city was even mentioned in the song “(Get Your Kicks on) Route 66.”
+These days, Amarillo is big on scenic beauty and outdoor recreation.
+Palo Duro Canyon, the second-largest canyon in the United States, is a popular spot for those who enjoy hiking, biking, or just spending time outdoors.

 After a day of exploring, you’ll have a Texas-sized appetite.
 Fortunately, Amarillo has a diverse selection of restaurants.
-It’s best known may be The Big Texan Steak Ranch, home of the world famous 72 oz.
+It’s best known may be The Big Texan Steak Ranch, home of the world-famous 72 oz.
 Steak Challenge.
 How does it work?
 Eat the full 72 oz. steak dinner, which includes a shrimp cocktail, baked potato, salad, and bread roll, in one hour, and you get the meal for free.
 What happens if you fail?
 The bad news is you have to fork over $72, but at least you get to keep the leftovers.

-Amarillo’s well-established arts scene includes the Amarillo Opera, the Amarillo Symphony, Lone Star Ballet and the Amarillo Little Theatre, one of the oldest continuously operating theaters in the country.
+Amarillo’s well-established arts scene includes the Amarillo Opera, the Amarillo Symphony, Lone Star Ballet, and the Amarillo Little Theatre, one of the oldest continuously operating theaters in the country.
 There are also numerous museums that highlight the city’s colorful history, such as the American Quarter Horse Hall of Fame and Museum and the Panhandle-Plains Historical Museum.

 All of this is just a taste of what you can experience here.
 Saddle up and discover historic Amarillo for yourself.